elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Variables can include letters and digits, but the first character cannot be a digit.
-Characters $ and _ are normal and acceptable to use in certain cases.
-Non-Latin alphabets and hieroglyphs are also allowed, but commonly not used.
+  <div><strong>Interview Response:</strong> Variables can contain letters and numbers, but the first character must be a letter.
+In some cases, the characters $ and _ are regular and acceptable.
+Non-Latin alphabets and hieroglyphs are also permitted but rarely utilized.
 </div>
   </div>
 </details>